Are you sure you want to log out?

-Bacteria like Candida thrive in warm and moist environments.
+Fungi like Candida thrive in warm and moist environments.
 As such, breastfeeding is a perfect place for them to grow and can lead to infection for you and your baby.

 Your baby can develop the thrush orally, while you can develop the thrush in your nipples.
 While breastfeeding, you or your baby can infect each other.

 This is why it is recommended that you and your baby be treated at the same time to prevent an exchange of infections.

 Treatment may include the use of nipple thrush cream.

 There are many risk factors for nipple thrush, here are some of them: